System Info • Electrical, Plumbing, Propane

 - A Generator, mounted inside or under the van.

 - Portable gas 2000 watts or greater.

-The following information is written for Sprinter diesel vans.When the van's engine is idling it will supply up to 100 amps of power.
+For availability on Transit or Pro Master Vans - contact sportsmobile.When the van's engine is idling it will supply up to 100 amps of power.
 An A/C will draw about 180 amps.
 It will run continously for 1 to 3 hours, longer if you have the Sprinter's High Idle option.
 There are variables.

 A Second Alternator (o) will provide an additional 3,500 watts or 270 amps (max).
 This additional power will first fully charge your 12V Auxiliary Batteries then go to your 2000W inverter for 110V power.(Second Alternator, Weights 20 lbs)